Anon-Exploiter/csgo-server/README.md

 ## CS:GO Server with Sourcemod (Bash installation & Docker image)
 Creating CS:GO server with skins, ws, gloves, knifes, !rank, !rs, etc. both with a bash file and using a docker file.

-**Note:** The `Dockerfile` and `docker building` instructions will be moved to another repository, this repository will mainly serve installation without docker image creation (all to keep it simple).

 The `bash` file contains instructions for
 - Setting up CS:GO server
 - Setting up Sourcemod & Metamod